 Temporary staffing is one of the fastest-growing industries in the market.
 As more companies rely on temporary staffing to fill open positions, there will be even greater opportunities to build a successful staffing agency.
 If you have considered starting your own business, now is the time.

-Starting your own temporary staffing agency is a time-intensive process that involves more than choosing an appropriately catchy business name, but you can reap large rewards if you do the legwork.
-Below, we break down the process.
+Starting your own temporary staffing agency is a time-intensive process.
+It involves more than choosing a catchy business name, but you can reap large rewards if you do the legwork.
+Below, we offer six tips to help you through the process.